 3. ExpressVPN: Top Premium Service

-ExpressVPN is another one you may have heard mentioned before.
+ExpressVPN is another top vpn service you may have heard mentioned before.
 The company has been around for a while, and it’s considered a rather premium service.

 It offers nearly identical basic security and privacy as Nord and SurfShark.
 The big difference is that ExpressVPN came out on top during speed testing from almost every location we tried, including servers in Europe, China, Southeast Asia, and right here in Canada.

-The best thing about tech today is that all of the best providers have very high standards.
-It’s really the little differences like speed, premium features, or extra security that set them apart.
+The best thing about tech today is that all of the best VPN services have very high standards It’s really the little differences like speed, premium features, or extra security that set them apart.
 NordVPN goes that extra mile in terms of speed.

 Another valuable feature that landed this VPN in our top three is the dashboard.
 It’s laid out really well and has a speed testing mechanism right in the center of the panel.